snaaleeye/eng114_ansible/readme.md

 4. `exit` second VM leads you back to controller VM

 5. repeat step 4 with different ip for different VM.

+In the hosts file in ansible we can create autoscaling groups

+Inside hosts file enter the below